ayton-ps/website/content/_index.md

 * Alternatively, blue, summer gingham dresses can be worn
 * Primary 7 children may choose to wear a royal blue sweatshirt

-**On days with PE, children should come to school in PE kit.
+**On Tuesdays and Thursdays, children should come to school in PE kit.
 There is no need to bring school uniform.** The uniform for PE is:

 * School sweatshirt as above